sheffield-bioinformatics-core/rnaseq-beginners/index.md

 ::: exercise
-**Exercise:** Use WebGestalt to find enriched pathways in the Basal pregnant vs lactation analysis
+**Exercise:** Use WebGestalt to find enriched pathways in the Basal pregnant vs lactation analysis and take some time to understand the results.
 :::